YiMihi/elm-with-jwt/outline.md

     - How to create an Elm project:
         - `elm package install`
     - Dependencies / build config
+        - Update `elm-package.json`
+- Familiarizing with Elm language
+    - *Note:* this needs to just be a quick crash course with links to the docs, or this section will get way too long very quickly!
+    - `elm-repl`
+    - Typing, syntax, lack of truthiness
+    - How functions work
+    - If expressions
+    - Records (like objects in JS)
 - Hello World Elm app
     - Create a basic main view
 - How to call an API with Elm
     - Call unauthenticated route from [nodejs-jwt-authentication-sample](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) GET `/api/random-quote`